Posted on September 27, 2018 by Joanna Carver

 Beladi’s research particularly looked at how smuggling and trafficking could be curbed through the use of economic disincentives

-“Policies to restrict unauthorized immigrants have been primarily driven by the political and economic judgments at the destination—capturing only a partial demand side view of the problem,” said Beladi.
+“Policies to restrict unauthorized immigrants have been primarily driven by the political and economic judgments at the destination—capturing only a partial demand-side view of the problem,” said Beladi.
 “One has to nevertheless appreciate the fact that since immigration is principally governed by the conditions of excess supply of relatively unskilled workers, the socio-economic factors at the source must also be reviewed at length.”

-The United Nations Office of Drugs and Crime states that smuggling of workers is the fastest-growing activity in the world with profits currently estimated at $31.6 billion.
+The United Nations Office of Drugs and Crime states that the smuggling of workers is the fastest-growing activity in the world with profits currently estimated at $31.6 billion.

 “Unless sufficient attention is devoted to crucial incentives and disincentives governing decisions to migrate illegally from the source countries, many restrictive policies designed at the destinations are not likely to yield adequate results or lessen the degree of exploitation that is intrinsic to unauthorized immigrants labor mobility,” said Beladi.